jrcpulliam/notebook/_posts/2019-03-14-permBinom.post.md

 ---------------------

-If we didn’t know the binomial formula, we could do the same thing by simulating (it’s not clear what the point is, since we ‘’do’’ know the binomial formula, but I’ll get back to that).
+If we didn’t know the binomial formula, we could do the same thing by simulating (it’s not clear what the point is, since we *do* know the binomial formula, but I’ll get back to that).
 For each hypothetical value of *p*, we could simulate the process of randomly deciding who showed a positive response 10,000 or so times, and get an accurate